yutec/FightBrand/README.md

 |        |            |            | 13 (Figure 4b) | fig4b.pdf  |
 | A1     | 6plots.do  | dataprep   | 52             | price2.pdf |

-For Figure 4, the Stata code (figure4.do) imports input data "crosscountry.dta" that was manually entered based on the table "Entries per year" in the enclosed Excel file "table low cost brands.xlsx."
-All the raw data and their sources are in the same folder "data/oecd."
+For Figure 4, the Stata code `figure4.do` imports input data `crosscountry.dta` that was manually entered based on the table "Entries per year" in the enclosed Excel file `table low cost brands.xlsx`" All the raw data and their sources are in the same folder `data/oecd`.